Skip to main content

 What is Recognition of Prior Learning?

-Learning happens everywhere.
-Through experience in work, volunteering, and involvement in sporting or community groups.
+Learning happens everywhere not only through formal education, but also through experience in work, volunteering, and involvement in sporting or community groups.
 ATU recognises this and gives it value called Recognition of Prior Learning, or RPL.

 Types of Learning